 On State 74 is MORGAN, 20.4 m.
 (10 pop.), in early days called Saddle.
 The stage station of the name was situated, until 1888, on a side road about 2 m. northwest of the present site.
 SADDLE BUTTE is right.

 IONE, 29 m.
 (1,090 alt., 283 pop.), is strategically situated near the mouth of Rhea Creek, and is also at the junction of the Boardman Cut off Highway (L).
-During the late nineteenth and early twentieth centuries, lone was considered an ideal picnic site for conventions, celebrations and pioneer gatherings.
+During the late 19th and early 20th centuries, lone was considered an ideal picnic site for conventions, celebrations and pioneer gatherings.

 At 32.7 m. is a gravel road; R. here 6 m. to the OREGON CREAM-O-LINE RANCH, the only palomino horse ranch in the Pacific Northwest.
 Palominos are golden and cream, or ivory colored horses, a gentle and tractable product of fine breeding, that are used for show purposes and racing.

 LEXINGTON, 37.7 m.
 (1,418 alt., 180 pop.), a shipping center for wheat, is at a junction with State 207.

 West of Heppner junction, US 30 crowds close upon the river, in places climbing along the basaltic cliffs, affording views of the gorge and the piling mountains to the north in Washington.

 ARLINGTON, 46.5 m.